Joe Bullock (rugby league): Background

-Joe Bullock was born in Blackpool, Lancashire, England.
+Bullock was born in Blackpool, Lancashire, England.

 Playing career

+Wigan

 He began his career as a winger for Blackpool Scorpions ARLFC before being scouted by Wigan whilst still a junior.

-In 2019 he made his Super League début for Wigan against St Helens.
+In 2019, he made his Super League début for Wigan against St Helens.

 Bullock played in the 2020 Super League Grand Final which Wigan lost 8-4 against St Helens.

+Warrington

+In 2022, Bullock signed for Warrington.
+In his first season at the club he played 24 matches as the Warrington side finished 11th on the table and narrowly avoided relegation.

+Bullock played 17 games for Warrington in the 2023 Super League season as Warrington finished sixth on the table and qualified for the playoffs.
+He played in the clubs elimination playoff loss against St Helens.

+Widnes (DR loan)

+On 18 February 2024, it was reported that he had signed for Widnes in the RFL Championship on DR loan.

+Hull F.C. (loan)

+On 27 February 2024, it was reported that he had signed for Hull F.C. in the Super League on short-term loan.